Saudi Arabia: Prehistory

 There is evidence that human habitation in the Arabian Peninsula dates back to about 125,000 years ago.
 A 2011 study found that the first modern humans to spread east across Asia left Africa about 75,000 years ago across the Bab-el-Mandeb connecting the Horn of Africa and Arabia.
 The Arabian Peninsula is regarded as central to the understanding of evolution and dispersals of humanity.
 Arabia underwent an extreme environmental fluctuation in the Quaternary that led to profound evolutionary and demographic changes.
-Arabia has a rich Lower Paleolithic record, and the quantity of Oldowan-like sites in the region indicate a significant role that Arabia had played in the early hominin colonization of Eurasia.
+Arabia's rich Lower Paleolithic record, marked by numerous Oldowan-like sites, indicates a significant role in the early hominin colonization of Eurasia.

 In the Neolithic period, prominent cultures such as Al-Magar, whose centre lay in modern-day southwestern Najd, flourished.
 Al-Magar could be considered a "Neolithic Revolution" in human knowledge and handicraft skills.
 The culture is characterized as being one of the world's first to involve the widespread domestication of animals, particularly the horse.
 Al-Magar statues were made from local stone, and it seems that the statues were fixed in a central building that might have had a significant role in the social and religious life of the inhabitants.

 In 2017, hunting scenes showing images of most likely domesticated dogs (resembling the Canaan Dog) were discovered in northwestern Saudi Arabia.
-These rock engravings date back more than 8000 years, making them the earliest depictions of dogs in the world.
+These rock engravings date back more than 8,000 years, making them the earliest depictions of dogs in the world.

-At the end of the 4th millennium BC, Arabia entered the Bronze Age; metals were widely used, and the period was characterized by its 2 m high burials which were simultaneously followed by the existence of numerous temples that included many free-standing sculptures originally painted with red colours.
+At the end of the 4th millennium BCE, Arabia entered the Bronze Age; metals were widely used, and the period was characterized by its 2 m high burials which were simultaneously followed by the existence of numerous temples that included many free-standing sculptures originally painted with red colours.

 In May 2021, archaeologists announced that a 350,000-year-old Acheulean site named An Nasim in the Hail region could be the oldest human habitation site in northern Saudi Arabia.
 Paleolithic artefacts are similar to material remains uncovered at the Acheulean sites in the Nefud Desert.